 Its origins are mingled with the history of the nineteenth-century bourgeoisie, who, in Italy, particularly enjoyed three types of dance: the waltz, the polka and the mazurka.
 These dances were then influenced by the local musical tradition, which, at the end of the nineteenth century and the beginning of the twentieth century in Romagna, led to the creation of liscio, which means smooth, a name that derives from the dancers’ practice of “moving smoothly”, or sliding their feet.

 From the instrumental point of view, Romagna’s liscio style is played by an orchestra of soloists that includes the C clarinet and the saxophone accompanied by a bass, guitar and drums.
 Over the years, a singer was added to this instrumental form, whose voice adds warmth to the atmosphere in the dance halls, the local dance floors.

 The leading exponents of liscio are Carlo Brighi, considered its founding father, while “the Strauss of Romagna”, Secondo Casadei (1906-1971), was its official spokesman thanks to his well-known song “Romagna Mia”.

 The Casadei family still contribute today to the diffusion of Romagna’s traditional folk music thanks to the work of its members, like Casadei’s daughter Riccarda and his nephew Raoul Casadei.
-Both of them take part in the Notte del liscio, a review of events with live concerts and dances held in June in various towns on the Romagna Riviera.
+Both of them take part in the Notte del Liscio, a review of events with live concerts and dances held in September in various towns on the Romagna Riviera.